AngelosPsy/multifear/README.md

 3)  the number of p values below the significance level

-4)  Mean of Bayes factors.
+4)  Mean of Bayes factors

 <!-- end list -->